finos/symphony-wdk/docs/reference.md

 - PUT

 #### body
 HTTP request body.
-Depending on the Content-Type, the body can be an Object when _multipart/form-data_ is used.
-String is also support for the other content types.
-When the body is provided, Content-Type must be set in headers.
+It can be provided in JSON or key/value object.

+When multipart/form content type is used, only key/value object is supported.

 #### headers
 HTTP request headers.
 A map of key/value entries is expected.
 Simple types such as numbers, string and booleans as well as lists and maps are supported.
+If not set, then the default value application/json is used.

 ### execute-script